 Follow the instructions in the Readme.md file in the wayback_deploytemplate directory.
 Note the following:

-- The procedure for building a warfile is described below
+- The procedure for building a warfile is described above

-- This should build a war file netarkivet-openwayback.war which can be renamed to wayback.war and dropped in the wars directory in the installation.
+- Now drop the netarkivet-openwayback.war, renamed to wayback.war, in the wars directory in the installation.

 Check the log for error messages